Budza language

 Budza or Buja (Embudja, Limbudza) is a Bantu language of the Democratic Republic of Congo.

 There are several neighbouring minor languages which Maho (2009) lists as closely related: C371 Tembo (Motembo or Litembo – distinguish Kitembo), C372 Kunda (Likunda – distinguish Chikunda), C373 Gbuta (Egbuta) and C374 Babale.
 Only Litembo, with 5,000 speakers, has been assigned an ISO code; Glottolog treats it and Likunda as a single language.

+Phonology

+Budza distinguishes between high tone and low tone.